 - The quality differences are minor unless enlarged greatly and printed.
 Their use in projected digital images is noticeable but the large prints are where it shines.

 These are my views and not everyone will agree.
 The beauty of BorrowLenses.com is that we are allowed and encouraged to have our own opinion, share it, and even change our minds after renting a few new pieces of gear.
-Stay tuned for part 2.
-In the meantime, learn more about the basics of these special lenses.
+More more, be sure to check out Part 2.

 Latest posts by Katie Hayes (see all)